taroshima/assistant/README.md

 ## Troubleshooting

 - *Wake word not detected?*
   Make sure your microphone is active and selected.
+Verify your wake word model is valid and in the correct folder.

 - *TTS not working?*
   Check your system volume and Python `pyttsx3` voice settings.